BBC-Data-Unit/Synthetic_opioids/README.md

 * Bristol
 * Wiltshire

-Local news outlets also used the data, including.
+Local news outlets also used the data, including:

 * More Radio: [Concern over new drug linked to 100 deaths since summer](https://www.moreradio.online/news/sussex-news/concern-over-new-drug-linked-to-over-100-deaths-since-last-summer/) 20 March 2024.